 I worked closely with Danielle at Blinds.com to design and build the perfect shade for each space.
 I explained to her the importance of needing a cordless lift because we’re a home that has small kids running around and loose cords wasn’t something I wanted to worry about.
 No problem, she said.
-I told her that we definitely needed blackout in the master on the rare chance the baby lets us sleep in and we didn’t want the sun to wake us up instead.”
+I told her that we definitely needed blackout in the main bedroom on the rare chance the baby lets us sleep in and we didn’t want the sun to wake us up instead.”

 Danae’s home is full of rich textiles and muted neutral tones, so she took advantage of our free fabric samples to find the color that would work best for her space.